dherzey/bechdel-movies/README.md

 prefect deployment run dbt-prod-flow/trigger-dbt-prod
 ```

-## Dashboard
+## Dashboard and data analysis
 The dashboard is created using Looker with data connection to BigQuery.
 View the dashboard [here](https://lookerstudio.google.com/reporting/66b1d9b6-0bf5-4ed3-8a96-50e266f0abef).

-## Recommendations and further improvements
+## Recommendations
 - add other additional analysis and measures, such as whether having more women in the cast/crew affects the Bechdel test score of a movie
-- add additional charts in the dashboard and further enhance visualization (try using Tableau or other data visualization tools)
+- add additional charts in the dashboard and enhance visualization
-- further develop and organize the dbt models and configurations used in the project
+- further develop and organize dbt models and configurations
 - store variables in a single file for easier update or changes